dastasoft/blog/_posts/simple-react-boilerplate.md

 }
 ```

-_You can add more rules from [here](https://github.com/yannickcr/eslint-plugin-react/tree/master/docs/rules) and set as warning or error depending your criteria._
+_You can add more rules from [this repo](https://github.com/yannickcr/eslint-plugin-react/tree/master/docs/rules) and set as warning or error depending your criteria._

 I usually use import alphabetical order and prop types alphabetical order but I don't include in this guide because is a very personal preference.